raspberrypilearning/getting-started-with-scratch/worksheet.md

 ## Getting started

-You'll find Scratch on the desktop of Raspbian and in the applications menu under **Education**.
+You'll find Scratch in `Menu` > `Programming`.
 Once opened you will see a window like this:

 ![](images/scratch-interface.png)